tarwn/lessthandot-hugo/blogs/content/posts/2010-03-14-visual-studio-2010-concurrency-profiling.md

   - profiling

 ---
 Visual Studio 2010 and .NET 4.0 are almost released, one of the new things that ship with this release is Parallel Programming.
-Since you can&#8217;t buy a machine anymore with just one core it is time that we developers get intimate with concurrent programming.
+Since you can't buy a machine anymore with just one core it is time that we developers get intimate with concurrent programming.
 I decided to play around with this a little today, this is not a real technical post, I mostly show you how you can get started and what new tools are available.

 ## Getting to know Parallel Programming with the .NET Framework 4